swt30/thesis/corrections/corrections.md

 - p65: Updated paragraph before "A boundary value solver in Julia" to provide citation for the new differential equation software I built my solver on.
 - p66: In the first paragraph of section 3.2.3, added citation for the modified Runge--Kutta method used in the differential equation solver.
 - p68: Removed "4" from "RK4 integration" as I no longer use the RK4 method.
-- p69: Removed the section previously numbered 3.2.5 about how changing the fixed grid size affected the final radius and how I chose a logarithmically-spaced grid to resolve the outer layers appropriately.
+- p69: Removed the section previously numbered 3.2.5 about how changing the fixed grid size affected the final radius and how I chose a logarithmically spaced grid to resolve the outer layers appropriately.
 This is now handled automatically by the solver.
 - p70--76: Regenerated figures based on updated planetary modelling code.
 The figures in this chapter did not change much and the conclusions were unaltered.
 - p76: Updated numbers in paragraph beginning "The effects of surface temperature..." to match recalculated figures.
 - p89: Deleted paragraph before section 4.1.6 that discussed the mass grid size (see p69 above).